ebuchman/blog/content/posts/properties-of-money.md

 valued metallic coins out of circulation, Thier's law leads to things like clandestine adoption of USD or Bitcoin.

+But the tension is more complex than this, especially given that throughout history there is more likely to be a multiplicity of MoEs operating in complement to one another.
+This is seen most explicitly in say Europe's medieval bimetallic standards, with, roughly speaking, silver coins accomodating small peasant transactions and gold coins accomodating large merchant transactions, and the need for states to maintain legitimacy through both.
+There is also a widespread tradition of communities and subsidiary states making their own MoEs to accomodate a particular domain or scale of trade (eg. local copper coins in China's silver regime, cities issuing scrip money during the Great Depression).
+In either case, MoEs embed not just the literal value of the metals they contain, but the social value of being able to clear in a particular payments graph.

 This tension between the MoE and the SoV is where cryptocurrencies live and breath.
 They have yet to crack the nut of the UoA just yet, and are mostly piggybacking on the USD for now, but the innovation in proof technology - for generating a MoE containing proof of a kind of value storage - is astounding.
 But what do we even mean by value storage?
 We turn to that next.

 ## SoV - Settling Debts, Elsewhere or Later